In this article, I offer my top recommendations for the best things to do and see in Singapore, one of the most incredible cities in the world.

 Orchard Road is the shopping street.
 A must-see for those who love shopping.
 I went there mainly to visit the library @Orchard Library to get a classic picture to post on Instagram.

-A positive thing about this area is the numerous malls where you can take refuge when it rains or gets too hot.
+A positive aspect of this area is the numerous malls, where you can take refuge when it rains or gets too hot.

 Enjoying the sunset in the downtown area